OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

 Making More Complicated Machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO::
-   :type: Diagram

-   Obviously, Turing Machines can take an input an modify it.
+Obviously, Turing Machines can take an input and modify it.
 We will see examples of how this leads to powerful computational
 capability, even if it does not seem yet like they are so powerful.
 To get a quick idea of their power, consider the following relatively
 simple machine to accept :math:`L(a^nb^nc^n)`.
 This is significant, because this language is in fact not context
 free!
 Which means that this simple Turing Machine is doing something that no
 DFA, NFA, or PDA can do!

+..
+TODO::
+   :type: Diagram

    Add here a diagram showing the machine.
 What it needs to do is to
    write an X on the first a, b, c, and keep doing that until it